-According to the 2007 Sonoma County Indicators report prepared by Sonoma County Economic Development Board (SCEDB), since 2002, revenue and employment in the tourism sector have been rising; visitors spent over \$1 Billion dollars in 2003 and 2004.
-In 2004, destination spending generated more than 15,500 jobs in the County.
-This increase in the number of jobs created by tourism comprises nearly 6% of the total employment in Sonoma County.
-That is, for every \$70,000 in visitor sales, the tourism industry produced an average of one job.
+According to the 2011 Sonoma County Indicators report prepared by Sonoma County Economic Development Board (SCEDB), revenue and employment in the tourism sector have declined over the last three years.
+However, in 2009 Sonoma County moved from fourth to third place in visitor spending among comparable counties; visitors spent over \$1.2 Billion dollars.
+In 2009, destination spending generated more than 16,640 jobs in the County.
+Tourism comprises nearly 6.5% of the total employment in Sonoma County.
+That is, for every \$74,500 in visitor sales, the tourism industry produced an average of one job.